interledger/rfcs/0029-stream/0029-stream.md

 To avoid storing a 32 byte secret for each connection, a server MAY deterministically generate the shared secret for each connection from a single server secret and a nonce appended to the ILP Address given to a particular client, for example by using an HMAC.

-For each new connection, a server MAY be provided with a pre-shared 32 byte Receipt Secret to generate receipts and 16 byte Receipt Nonce to include in those receipts.
-To avoid storing these for each connection, a server MAY deterministically append them to the ILP Address given to a particular client.
+For each new connection, a server MAY be provided with a pre-shared 32 byte Receipt Secret (to generate receipts) and a 16 byte Receipt Nonce (to include in those receipts).
+To avoid storing this data for each connection, a Server MAY deterministically append this data to the ILP Address used for a Connection.
 If doing so, the server MUST encrypt the Receipt Secret.

 ### 4.2.
 Matching Packets to Connections